We're Nearly DoneTry Google Cloud Platform and receive $50

 All you need to do is tell the browser not to do that.
 This would be a good time to make sure that you have the correct file name extensions on all your image files.

-The Content Security Policy header is potentially critical, but it seems to me that its importance depends on what you are doing with your site.
+The Content Security Policy header is potentially critical.
 It tells the browser to restrict the sources of scripts and style, among other possibilities.

-For pages with sensitive data, sure, we need to protect against cross-site scripting attacks there.
+For pages with sensitive data, such as forms to enter user names and passwords, or manipulating user credential, we must protect against cross-site scripting attacks there.
+And, less obviously, cross-site styling attacks.

-If you allow users to upload data, as with comment fields and similar, it could be a very good idea.
+If you allow users to upload data, as with comment fields and similar, you definitely should use this.

 However, let's say you have a purely informational site like mine, with no user-submitted content such as comments.
-Especially if you are trying to support the site with advertising, as I do, this doesn't seem to me to be needed, and it can certainly get in the way.
+Especially if you are trying to support the site with advertising, as I do, this interferes.
+Both Google AdSense and Infolinks advertising fail if you set a strict CSP.

 I experimented with some of this in Chrome.
 Load a page, then open the Developer Tools (see the 3-dot button at upper right, then "More tools", then "Developer tools").
 Then reload the page.
 I had the policy set for report-only, so everything loaded, but oh my, the complexity...